TheFuZiOnZz/Research-Dashboard/World Politics/Russia/Russia.md

 # 1991-99 Boris Yeltsin

-## 1992 Russian Occupation of Transnistria, Moldova
+## 1992 Russian Occupation of Transnistria in Moldova
 - In 1992, between 2 March and 1 July 1992, Russia lead in creating a breakaway state away from Moldova.
 - Russian forces were decisive in the conflict as the 2 primary parties military forces weren't at a effective capacity.
     - `Neither side had a proper military force.
 The intervention of the Russian Fourteenth Army and its commander General Alexander Lebed on behalf of the Transdniestrians was decisive.` - [link](https://carnegieendowment.org/files/deWaal_UncertainGround_final.pdf)